How Eric Clapton Opened His Heart and Made a Masterpiece With Derek and the Dominos

 The sessions ran from late August through early October 1970.
 Clapton and Whitlock wrote nine of the songs, either separately, together or with other songwriters.
 The remaining tracks included covers of cuts as vintage as Chuck Willis' '50s R&B lament "It's Too Late" and as recent as Jimi Hendrix's "Little Wing."

 Layla and Other Assorted Love Songs is Clapton's masterpiece, even though it wasn't recognized as such at the time.
 The album stalled at No. 16 in the U.S. and didn't chart at all in Clapton's native U.K. Part of the problem had to do with some confusion as to just who Derek and the Dominos were.
 Clapton had integrated himself so perfectly into the group situation he desired that he practically buried any real chance for the record's commercial success.
-In 1972, "Layla" was reissued as a single -- its first attempt stopped short of the Top 50 -- and made it to the Top 10.
-In the years since, the LP's legend has grown, but back in November 1970, when it was released, it was casually dismissed as just another Clapton side group.
+In 1972, "Layla" was reissued as a single – its first attempt stopped short of the Top 50 – and made it to the Top 10.
+In the years since, the LP's legend has grown, but back on Nov.
+9, 1970, when it was released, it was casually dismissed as just another Clapton side group.

 Clapton, Whitlock, Gordon and Radle toured the U.S. for a few weeks at the end of 1970; Allman joined them onstage for three shows.
 (They later pulled together a live record from the run.)
 Plans were set to record another Derek and the Dominos album in 1971, but the band got so wrapped up in drugs, booze and – once again – egos, that Clapton called it quits.